discord-net/Discord.Net/docs/guides/getting_started/nightlies.md

 ## Installing from AppVeyor Artifacts

-As mentioned in the first paragraph, we utilize AppVeyor to perform automated test and build publishing.
+As mentioned in the first paragraph, we utilize AppVeyor to perform automated tests and publish the new build.
 During the publishing process, we also upload the NuGet packages onto AppVeyor's Artifact collection.

 The latest build status can be found within our [AppVeyor project].